thefisk/blog/content/posts/debugging-azurerm-terraform-provider.md

 Firstly, we'll need to clone the [AzureRM repo](https://github.com/hashicorp/terraform-provider-azurerm/) locally (kind of a pre-req for any debugging).
 Optionally, you can set the flag 'debuggable' to default to _true_ by changing the value on [line 18](https://github.com/hashicorp/terraform-provider-azurerm/blob/da8cd028f437022963fb009478a9ebbd3ec06e3a/main.go#L18) of main.go.

 Once that is done, it will need to be compiled with some special flags.
-To do so, make sure you're in the root directory of the source code and run ther below command.
+To do so, make sure you're in the root directory of the source code and run the below command.

 `go build -gcflags="all=-N -l"`